-Contemporary development thinking seeks to give order to the development process as in the case of addressing the destructive dimensions which include "poverty and unemployment of the potential productive power".
-104 Current conceptions of development and the pursuits thereof are thus directed to the negative and positive qualities of development and are "founded upon the antinomies of positive and negative as much as positive and normative".
-105 From this perspective, "intentional development is inseparable from the whole process of development" and expresses "the intent to compensate for what is regarded as being deficient" and at the same time "offers the prospect of an aspiration for an improved future".
-106
+Contemporary development thinking seeks to give order to the development process as in the case of addressing the destructive dimensions which include "poverty and unemployment of the potential productive power".98 Current conceptions of development and the pursuits thereof are thus directed to the negative and positive qualities of development and are "founded upon the antinomies of positive and negative as much as positive and normative".99 From this perspective, "intentional development is inseparable from the whole process of development" and expresses "the intent to compensate for what is regarded as being deficient" and at the same time "offers the prospect of an aspiration for an improved future".100 usually "a desire grounded as a reaction to the past deficiency of development with respect to the present, not merely a speculative prospect of a future from the present".101 They hold that post-development malcontents "recreate a very much pre-modernist prognosis for development".102 The concluding paragraph of their book suggests that we ought to have visions that emanate from the future and they should be "visions of free development and not doctrines of development".103

-Due attention is thus necessary to make sure that every investment project serves the objectives of 'development' and 'improved living standards' of people as envisaged under the Ethiopian Constitution and the Investment
+Due attention is thus necessary to make sure that every investment project serves the objectives of 'development' and 'improved living standards' of people as envisaged under the Ethiopian Constitution and the Investment Proclamation.
+Cowen and Shenton believe that the desire for improvement is

-&lt;sup>104 M. P. Cowen & R. W. Shenton (1996), Doctrines of Development (London & New York: Routledge), p. ix Ibid, p.
-445
+98 M. P. Cowen & R. W. Shenton (1996), Doctrines of Development (London & New York: Routledge), p. ix